aws-samples/aws-bookstore-demo-app/README.md

 **Other Lambda functions**
 There are a few other Lambda functions used to make the AWS Bookstore Demo App work, and they are listed here:

-1. SearchES - Lambda function that returns a list of books based on provided search parameters in the request.
+1. Search - Lambda function that returns a list of books based on provided search parameters in the request.
-2. DDBStreaming - Lambda function that updates the ElasticSearch cluster when new books are added to the store.
+2. updateSearchCluster - Lambda function that updates the ElasticSearch cluster when new books are added to the store.
-3. RedisStreaming - Updates Leaderboard via the ElastiCache for Redis cluster as orders are placed.
+3. updateBestsellers - Updates Leaderboard via the ElastiCache for Redis cluster as orders are placed.

 &nbsp;